California officials: Florida picked up asylum-seekers on Texas border and flew them to Sacramento

 Florida Gov. Ron DeSantis and other state officials were mum, as they were initially last year when they flew 49 Venezuelan migrants to the upscale Massachusetts enclave of Martha’s Vineyard, luring them onto private jets from a shelter in San Antonio.

 As California Attorney General Rob Bonta investigated the migrants' transportation, local officials and faith-based groups sought to provide housing, food and other resources to the more than three dozen new arrivals.
-Many were from Colombia and Venezuela, and California had not been their intended destination.
+Most are from Colombia and Venezuela, and California had not been their intended destination.

 California Gov. Gavin Newsom, meanwhile, lashed out at DeSantis as a “small, pathetic man” and suggested the state could pursue kidnapping charges.